 partner is j-k and i-k]), the triad

-~ degree + espartners + distance + model
+~ degree + espartners + distance + model, and the default

 formula for directed networks is